 - Blend until the mixture is smooth

-- Drizzle oil into your Yorkshire Pudding tins (about 1tsp per hole)
+- Drizzle oil into your Yorkshire Pudding tins (about 2tsp per hole)

 - Pour the batter onto the hot oil (it should sizzle!)

-- Put back in the oven for 25-30 minutes
+- Put back in the oven for 30-40 minutes (have a check but the longer you can leave them, the better)

 Note: I’m continually working on trying to make them rise more, so watch this space!
 Have you got any top tips?